Mohammad Ebad Athar

 Bio

-Mohammad Ebad Athar is a Ph.D. candidate in history at Syracuse University.
-He is also a graduate research associate in the Moynihan Institute of Global Affairs South Asia Center in the Maxwell School of Citizenship and Public Affairs and a graduate fellow with the Lender Center for Social Justice at Syracuse.
-In collaboration with faculty members from Syracuse and the University of Illinois Chicago, Athar is part of a larger project that seeks to understand the impact of dominant news narratives on Muslim American communities post September 11, 2001.
+Mohammad Ebad Athar is currently a Ph.D. candidate in the History Department at Syracuse University.
+He is also a graduate research associate in the Moynihan Institute of Global Affairs South Asia Center in the Maxwell School of Citizenship and Public Affairs.

 Research Grant Awards and Projects